 His argument appears to be very weak, for up to this point, the flood has not even been mentioned in the Bible.
 This would be a strange way to introduce the flood and the death of animals.
 The flood itself is not introduced until after the story of the giants on the earth.

 If we insist that the, also, does not refer to a physical God the most likely connection of the word, also, would be to the sons of the gods.
 These sons of the gods are mentioned in the verse immediately preceding the verse that says, the spirit of God will not always strive with man.
 The meaning of that verse would then read like this, the spirit of God will not always strive with humans, for humans, like the sons of the gods, also are flesh.
 If we accept this explanation, we are, of course, forced to admit that the gods had sons and that the Gods, including Jehovah, are physical, because the Bible says so.

-If theologians—like Ike Fehr—have researched and studied the Bible and suggest that perhaps God does or did have a physical being in human form, then I find numerous questions inundating my brain.
+If theologians—like Ike Fehr—have researched and studied the Bible and suggest that perhaps God does (or did have) a physical form, then I have numerous questions,

 We learned in the December 9 blog post, that the word “God” may have been incorrectly translated and is actually plural, and if translated correctly would be “Gods”.
 In the December 15 blog post, we were given evidence that perhaps Moses believed more than one God existed.

 In my younger days, when I questioned theologians about who the “us” and the “our” were in the Biblical verse: And God said, Let us make man in our image, after our likeness.
 (Genesis 1:26).
 I was told it was the trinity—God the Father, the Son, and the Holy Ghost.